-China Tariffs Guide // How to Find Tariffs and Calculate Customs fees
+China Tariffs Guide // How to Find Tariffs and Calculate Customs Fees

 The latest tariffs on Chinese goods impact $550,000,000,000 ($550 billion!) worth of goods imported into the United States.
-The best way to avoid tariffs is to look beyond China for your following product.
+The best way to avoid tariffs is to look beyond China for your next product.
 There are many options, but Vietnam may be the best option for many.

 Please note: This section is written from an American perspective; however, finding tariffs and duties is relatively similar to most Western countries.